davidsprice/Hello_World_Python/README.md

 # Hello_World_Python
-Standard Hello World program in Python
+Standard Hello World program in Python, using Github

-# Quadcopter
-Quadcopter project for the Advanced Machine Learning course of Udacity's Machine Learning nano-degree.

 ## Target :
-Training a reinforcement learning (RL) agent (quadcopter controller) to learn to fly and perform the defined tasks in direction to maximise reward.
+Learning how to use Python in a Github environment.

 ## Problem Type :
-Continuous Control Task
+Very rudimentary effort.

 # Project Instructions
 1. Clone the repository and navigate to the downloaded folder.

 ~~~~
 git clone https://github.com/davidsprice/Hello_World_Python
-cd Quadcopter
+cd hello_world_python
 ~~~~

 2. Create and activate a new environment.